Specifyapp/parsers/parsers/to-scss-mixin-text-style/README.md

-# To SCSS mixin text style
+# To SCSS Mixin Text Style

 ## Description

-Create text styles formatted as SCSS mixins.
+This parser helps you create text styles formatted as [SCSS mixins](https://sass-lang.com/documentation/at-rules/mixin).

-Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers/cli](https://specifyapp.com/developers/cli).
+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).

 ## Interface